HInteroo/Datagram_Networks/README.md

 # Datagram_Networks
 A chatGUI done in my introduction to network class.
+Relying in TCP/IP